Mitapivat: History

-The FDA approved mitapivat based on evidence from two clinical trials of 107 participants with pyruvate kinase deficiency.
+The US Food and Drug Administration approved mitapivat based on evidence from two clinical trials of 107 participants with pyruvate kinase deficiency.
 Trial 1 (NCT03548220) of 80 adults with pyruvate kinase deficiency who did not receive regular blood transfusions and trial 2 (NCT03559699) of 27 adults with pyruvate kinase deficiency who received regular blood transfusions.
 In trial 1, participants were randomly assigned to receive either mitapivat or a matched placebo tablet for an average duration of about 24 weeks.
 Neither the participants nor the healthcare providers knew which treatment was being given during the trial.
 Trial 1 was conducted at 36 sites in the following countries: Brazil, Canada, Denmark, France, Germany, Italy, Japan, Republic of Korea, Netherlands, Spain, Switzerland, Turkey, United Kingdom, and the United States.
 In Trial 2, all participants received mitapivat for an average duration of about 40 weeks.
 Trial 2 was conducted at 17 sites in the following countries: Canada, Denmark, France, Ireland, Italy, Netherlands, Thailand, United Kingdom, and the United States.

 Society and culture

 Legal status

-On 15 September 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Pyrukynd, intended for the treatment of an inherited condition called pyruvate kinase deficiency.
+In September 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Pyrukynd, intended for the treatment of an inherited condition called pyruvate kinase deficiency.
 The applicant for this medicinal product is Agios Netherlands B.V.
 Mitapivat was approved for medical use in the European Union in November 2022.

 Names

 Mitapivat is the international nonproprietary name (INN).

+Mitapivat is sold under the brand names Pyrukynd and Aqvesme.